mjtamlyn/ayb-notes/b-apache-cassandra-analytics.md

 ### Tim Moreton, Acunu

 Cassandra - what is it?
 Why and for what?
 DIY real time analytics in Cassandra (and the easy option).

+Where did it come from?
+Facebook mixed up stuff from Amazon and Google and created Cassandra.